modelica/newsletter/_2018-02/Letter-from-the-Board.md

 MA is on the way to move nearly all of its infrastructure to Github.
 In the past, the FMI web page and svn, as well as the Modelica Standard Library svn and issue  tracker have been moved.
 Recently, the move of the FMI cross check results has been finished.
-In the near future, all remaining issue trackers will be moved from track to github.
+In the near future, all remaining issue trackers will be moved from trac to github.

 A new MA project will most likely start in the near future:
 **DCP - The Distributed Co-simulation Protocol**.